Identifiability and Inference for Generalized Latent Factor Models: Model Setup and Identifiability Conditions

 In many applications such as item response theory, the considered factor models also incorporate intercept terms \citep{reckase2009}.
 A prevalent approach involves introducing an intercept indexed by $j$, specifying $\eta_{ij}$ in \eqref{eq_factor_m} as $\eta_{ij} = \blambda_j^\T\bbf_i + \lambda_{j0}$.
 Additionally, some other settings include an intercept indexed by $i$, where $\eta_{ij}$ is defined as $\blambda_j^\T\bbf_i + \lambda_{j0} + f_{i0}$.
-We remark that the setup with both intercepts is equivalent to \eqref{eq_factor_m} by setting latent dimension being $K+2$ along with $f_{i1}=1$ and $\lambda_{j2} = 1$.
+We remark that the setup with both intercepts is equivalent to \eqref{eq_factor_m} by setting latent dimension to be $K+2$ along with $f_{i1}=1$ and $\lambda_{j2} = 1$.
 In this case, $\lambda_{j1}$ serves as the intercept indexed by $j$ and $f_{i2}$ as the intercept indexed by $i$.
-Given that the theoretical treatment of intercepts inherently separates from that of the factor structure, we focus our discussion on the model setup \eqref{eq_factor_m} without intercepts in Sections~\ref{sec:setup} and \ref{sec:mainres}, and detailed analysis of models with intercepts is deferred to Section~\ref{sec:intecept} in the Supplementary Material for conciseness.
+Given that the theoretical treatment of intercepts inherently separates from that of the factor structure, we focus our discussion on the model setup \eqref{eq_factor_m} without intercepts in Sections~\ref{sec:setup} and \ref{sec:mainres}, and detailed analysis of models with intercepts is deferred to Section~\ref{sec:intecept} in the Supplementary Material for conciseness. \begin{remark} {In model \eqref{eq_factor_m}, the latent factors and loadings are treated as model parameters estimated jointly, as both are of great practical interest.
+Specifically, the latent factors characterize individuals’ underlying features, while the loading parameters provide an embedding of the items into the same latent space, describing how these latent features influence item responses.
+We note that, in some formulations, the factors are instead modeled as continuous random variables~\citep{andersonintroduction,fan2017sufficient}.
+Our results can be extended to accommodate this setting; details are provided in Section~\ref{supp_sec_random_factor} of the Supplementary Material.} \end{remark}